 In the current study, patients who were diagnosed with mild to moderate AGP were 18 years of age or older and gave written informed permission met the inclusion criteria and were included.
-Patients who had pleural effusion on imaging, severe pancreatitis score (Ranson's 6), peripancreatic > inflammation, pancreatic necrosis, consistently high liver function tests (LFTs) were excluded.
+Patients who had pleural effusion on imaging, severe pancreatitis (Ranson's score > 6), peripancreatic inflammation, pancreatic necrosis, or consistently high liver function tests (LFTs) were excluded.
 The ethical review committee of the hospital approved the study.